mahidhar/sc23_k8s_tutorial/3a_customization_wf_hands_on.md

 Did the job pull the private code this time?

-You can now delete the job.
-Leave the secret for next tasks.
+You can now delete the job and the secret.
 ```
 kubectl delete pod c4p-<username>
 kubectl delete pod c4pt-<username>
+kubectl delete secret github-secret-<username>
 ```